 With much data available, marketers can make use of them to advance their marketing campaigns through predictive analytics.

 2. Voice Search

 This was introduced by Google in 2011.
 Back then it was more novel but with the improvement in speech recognition, it has become a common tool in search marketing.
-This SEO update has changed the game in search marketing with the rise of voice search, the recent BERT update, and increasing complexity of Google algorithm.
+This SEO update has changed the game in search marketing with the rise of voice search, the recent BERT update, and the increasing complexity of the Google algorithm.